Kat-1324/Arbitrage-Detection-Program/README.md

 #### What outputs should I expect from `main.py`?

 * If no arbitrage is detected, the program will print **"No arbitrage opportunity detected!"** to the console.
-* If an arbitrage is detected, but is unprofitable (defined as a loss being made after transaction fees have been applied), the program will print  **"An arbitrage opportunity was detected, but it was unprofitable!"** to the console.
+* If an arbitrage is detected, but is unprofitable (defined as a loss being made after taker transaction fees have been applied), the program will print  **"An arbitrage opportunity was detected, but it was unprofitable!"** to the console.

-* If an arbitrage is detected and yields a profit (defined as a positive gain being made after transaction fees have been applied), the program will print the **order sequence** and **overall profit** made via the arbitrage opportunity to the console.
+* If an arbitrage is detected and yields a profit (defined as a positive gain being made after taker transaction fees have been applied), the program will print the **order sequence** and **overall profit** made via the arbitrage opportunity to the console.

 **NOTE:** The program **always** returns the (updated) balance, irrespective of whether a profitable arbitrage opportunity was found or not.